greenelab/deep-review/sections/06_discussion.md

 Related to transfer learning, multimodal learning assumes simultaneous learning from various types of inputs, such as images and text.
 It can capture features that describe common concepts across input modalities.
-Generative graphical models like RBMs and their stacked versions, deep Boltzmann machines, and DBNs, demonstrate successful extraction of more informative features for one modality (images or video) when jointly learned with other modalities (audio or text) [@tag:Ngiam2011].
+Generative graphical models like RBMs, deep Boltzmann machines, and DBNs, demonstrate successful extraction of more informative features for one modality (images or video) when jointly learned with other modalities (audio or text) [@tag:Ngiam2011].
 Deep graphical models such as DBNs are considered to be well-suited for multimodal learning tasks because they learn a joint probability distribution from inputs.
 They can be pre-trained in an unsupervised fashion on large unlabeled data and then fine-tuned on a smaller number of labeled examples.
 When labels are available, convolutional neural networks are ubiquitously used because they can be trained end-to-end with backpropagation and demonstrate state-of-the-art performance in many discriminative tasks [@tag:Angermueller2016_dl_review].

 Jha et al. [@tag:Jha2017_integrative_models] showed that integrated training delivered better performance than individual networks.
 They compared a number of